interstate-network/iso-evm-hypervisor/README.md

 # ISO Hypervisor
-This repository contains the ISO hypervisor - a huff contract which virtualizes EVM execution.
+This repository contains the Interstate EVM Hypervisor - a huff contract which virtualizes EVM execution in order to audit records of EVM execution.

 # Message Witness
-A message witness is ABI encoded with:
+The calldata to the hypervisor is an ABI encoded Message Witness, which is defined by the struct:

 ```cs
 struct MessageWitness {